Why Feed Raw Dog Food

 Another common misconception is that dogs eat tripe to satisfy their need for vegetation.
 It has been well documented and observed that wild wolves and carnivores do not eat the stomach contents of their omnivore prey.
 During observation it was witnessed that the stomach is pierced during consumption of the carcass, the contents leak out or are often shaken out by the wolf.
 No attempts are made to eat the digested vegetable matter from the prey.

 Science and our dog’s ancestors allow us to determine that dogs are most definitely carnivores.
-Starches, cellulose, grain, and carbohydrates have no place in a dog's natural diet.
+A Prey Model Raw Diet suggests that starches, cellulose, grain, and carbohydrates have no place in a dog's natural diet.

 The PH level (acidity level) of a naturally fed dog's stomach is very low.
 When stomach juices are at full flow, digesting meat and raw bones, levels are lowest at PH 1 (equivalent to car battery acid).
 Even when not digesting, PH levels range from PH1.5 to PH 2.1.
 This acidic stomach protects dogs from harmful bacteria as they cannot survive the hostile environment.

-All the information available confirms that dogs are not designed to eat dried man-made synthetic food.
-Yes, some cope with it, some live long lives, but so many more suffer the consequences of this unsuitable diet.
 A grain-heavy, additive-filled diet puts their whole system under pressure.
 The organs are overworked trying to digest the indigestible.
 It's no wonder that the immune system becomes severely compromised.
 It has become the norm for dogs’ stools to be unbearable, among other concerns that have been normalized due to refusing to acknowledge the diet lacking.
 The main ingredient in most kibbles is grain.
 It is cheap, stable, and readily available.
 It is also completely inappropriate to feed dogs.
-Wet and dry synthetic food must be heated to 90 degrees by law, which destroys all nutrients.
 Kibble is cooked down into sludge which is then compressed and dried into little different shaped kibble that is then colored and marketed to appeal to humans.
 Synthetic vitamins are sprayed on, then preservatives are added to maintain a shelf life of a minimum of one year.
 Finally, it is placed in pretty packages with claims that it is 100% the best thing you can feed your pet.
+This type of processed kibble can not compare to the benefits of a raw diet for dogs.

 Why Are Raw Diets So Different?